 The Lu-Lu Belle will take you to visit the Port of Valdez, alive with one of the most prosperous industries in the world, the terminus of the TransAlaska Oil Pipe Line.
-You'll be able to capture a tanker's eye view of the loading piers, where over a million barrels of oil leave Valdez each day for the refineries of the Lower 48.
+You'll be able to capture a tanker's eye view of the loading piers, where millions of barrels of oil leave Valdez each year for the refineries of the Lower 48.

 We Take Our Time...

-The cruise can vary in length anywhere from 5-1/2 to ? hours.
-The iceburg conditions at the Columbia Glacier are always changing.
+The cruise can vary in length anywhere from 7 to ? hours.
+The iceberg conditions at the Columbia Glacier are always changing, and the glacier face has moved approximately 12 miles from where it was in 1979 when we first started doing our cruises.
 There is no way to predict how long it will take to get to the glacier face; but if any boat can make it to the face, it will be the Lu-Lu Belle.
 Please don't watch your clock, because the crew does not.
-Captain Fred and the crew have been known to run miles off the advertised route to try and find the whales.
-The custom built whale tower has enabled the crew members to spot whales more than 10 miles away, they are simply the best.

 The Lu-Lu Belle is in a class by herself, with her plush atmosphere of teak, mahogany and oriental rugs.
 Captain Fred Rodolf hosts each and every one of the cruises, sharing with you information it has taken him years to acquire.